jmcfarlane/chula/docs/library/config.rst

    .. note::

-      The following two attributes are **mandatory**, meaning your configuration must provide values for them.
+      The following attributes are **mandatory**, meaning your configuration must provide values for them.

    .. attribute:: classpath

       The :attr:`classpath` option specifies a package in Python's path that holds one or more Chula controllers.
-The convention typically used is ``project.www.controllers``.
+The convention typically used is ``controller``, which would be located in :file:`webapp/controller` from a fileystem perspective.
 You can use any location you like, it just needs to be a valid Python package in Python's path.

       Most applications will either be installed or use a symlink expose the package without actually installing it.
 Another option that's handy